Bakery at centre of ‘gay cake’ case closes Belfast city centre outlet

 Ashers bakery on Royal Avenue in Belfast.
 Photograph: Brian Lawless/PA Wire

-The bakery at the centre of the so-called “gay cake” case is to close a branch in Belfast.
+The Belfast bakery at the centre of the so-called “gay cake” case is to close a branch in the city.

 Ashers was cleared of discrimination by the UK’s highest court after its owners refused to make a cake promoting same-sex marriage.

-Its store on Royal Avenue in the city centre is set to close because it is not busy enough.

-It follows a major fire at a nearby Primark clothing store which has devastated traders in the area.
+Its store on Royal Avenue in the city centre is set to close because it is not busy enough following a major fire at a nearby Primark store, which has led to traffic disruption and devastated trading in the area.

-General manager Daniel McArthur said: “It simply comes down to the figures.
-We decided not to renew the lease.
+Daniel McArthur, general manager at Ashers, said the company had decided not to renew the lease as “Belfast city centre isn’t busy enough”.
+He said the there would be no job losses as a consequence of the decision.

 Legal action